Signature-Informed Transformer for Asset Allocation: Methodology

 \section{Methodology}

 This section introduces the Signature-Informed Transformer (SIT), a novel approach to risk-aware portfolio allocation (Figure~\ref{figure_main}).
-After a brief overview of the problem and path signatures, we detail the model's core components: (i) a unified embedding for signature, calendar, and asset features; (ii) a Signature-Informed Self-Attention mechanism that leverages cross-asset relations; and (iii) a CVaR-minimization training strategy for robustness to tail risk.
+All relevant literature can be found in the Appendix~\ref{app:related_works}.
+After a brief overview of the problem and path signatures, we detail the model's core components.